Sgambe33/WT-Plotter/README.md

 5. Restart the app.
 6. The left side of the application will show a list of all the replays in the directory that can be read.
 7. Select a replay from the list and the right side of the application will show the contents of the replay.

+# DISCLAIMER
+This project is not affiliated with Gaijin Entertainment in any way.
+War Thunder is a registered trademark of Gaijin Entertainment.
+All rights reserved.

+By using this software you agree to share the data (such as players' positions, match map, match start time, author's user id) gathered while *both the game and this software are in execution* with the [WT-Heatmaps](http://warthunder-heatmaps.crabdance.com/) project.